-With the imposition of a condition the proposed dwellings would have to be located in flood zone 1 at reserved matters stage (layout), which is sequentially acceptable as having the lowest risk of flooding and foul and surface water drainage would be expected to be capable of being addressed by the use of a condition.
-The development therefore accords to local policy S21 of the CLLP, policy D-4 of the NNP, policy D3 of the NNPR and the provisions of the NPPF.
+With the imposition of a condition the proposed dwellings would have to be located in flood zone 1 at reserved matters stage (layout), which is sequentially acceptable as having the lowest risk of flooding and surface water drainage would be capable of reducing existing run-off rates and can be secured by the use of a planning condition.
+Subject to conditions of any planning permission, it is advised that the development should accord with local policy S21 of the CLLP, policy D-4 of the NNP, policy D3 of the NNPR and the provisions of the NPPF.